Shelby County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-Temporary Permit Valid Until Hearing or Suspension Begins: The temporary permit you received at the time of your arrest is valid until your ALS hearing or until the suspension officially begins, whichever comes first.
+- Temporary permit: The temporary permit issued at the time of your arrest is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing

-Implied Consent Law in Ohio: Ohio operates under an implied consent law.
-This means that by driving on Ohio roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in severe penalties.
+- Implied consent: Ohio's implied consent law means that by driving on Ohio roads, you have implicitly consented to submit to chemical testing if arrested for DUI.
+Refusal to submit to testing triggers an administrative license suspension, separate from any criminal penalties.

 The ALR/Administrative Hearing